redis/redis-doc/docs/reference/cluster-spec.md

 sent to all other nodes to avoid waiting for the natural propagation of the new configuration across the cluster.

-ASK redirection
+### ASK redirection
----

-In the previous section we briefly talked about ASK redirection.
+In the previous section, we briefly talked about ASK redirection.
 Why can't we simply use MOVED redirection?
-Because while MOVED means that we think the hash slot is permanently served by a different node and the next queries should be tried against the specified node, ASK means to send only the next query to the specified node.
+Because while MOVED means that we think the hash slot is permanently served by a different node and the next queries should be tried against the specified node.
+ASK means to send only the next query to the specified node.

 This is needed because the next query about hash slot 8 can be about a